UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Publications.rst

 2014
 ----

-Hu et al., `Changes to the Canadian Arctic Archipelago Sea Ice and Freshwater Fluxes in the Twenty-First Century under the Intergovernmental Panel on Climate Change A1B Climate Scenario <https://doi.org/10.1080/07055900.2014.942592>`_, Atmosphere-Ocean
+Hu and Myers, `Changes to the Canadian Arctic Archipelago Sea Ice and Freshwater Fluxes in the Twenty-First Century under the Intergovernmental Panel on Climate Change A1B Climate Scenario <https://doi.org/10.1080/07055900.2014.942592>`_, Atmosphere-Ocean

 Katavouta and Myers, `Sea-Ice Concentration Multivariate Assimilation for the Canadian East Coast in a Coupled Sea Ice–Ocean Model <https://doi.org/10.1080/07055900.2014.954096>`_, Atmosphere-Ocean